What is Dialysis?

 The kidney performs its functions by removing wastes, excess fluid from our body and also controls the blood pressure.

-Dialysis is an artificial process of cleaning the blood by removing toxins, excess amount of water, and other solutes when the person’s kidneys could no longer performs the excretion process.
+Dialysis is an artificial process of cleaning the blood by removing toxins, excess amount of water, and other solutes when the person’s kidneys could no longer perform the excretion process.

 - Continuous Ambulatory Peritoneal Dialysis (CAPD)